-Aspects of thermal modelling the software must be capable of addressing directly are:
+Aspects of thermal modelling the software must be capable of addressing dis

-- energy flow through the building envelope, including adiabatic surfaces and thermal storage effects - the performance of the air conditioning and ventilation including any plant and equipment using energy input ratios, co-efficient of performance, or efficiency at full and part load - the control strategies, sequencing of plant and equipment, controlled settings and type of controls; - the design relative humidity range; and - the different energy types, e.g. gas or electricity.
+- energy flow through the building envelope, including adiabatic surfaces and thermal storage effects - the performance of the air conditioning and ventuation including any plant and equipment using energy input ratios, co-efficient of performance, or efficiency at full and part load - the control strategies, sequencing of clark and equipment, controlled settings and type of controls: - the design relative humidity range and - the different energy types, e.g. gas or electricit

-Aspects of thermal modelling that may be addressed by adding in predetermined data rather than direct modelling are:
+Aspects of thermal modelling that have addressed by adding in predetermined data rather than direct modelling are:

-- lighting systems and equipment provided the calculation includes consideration of the loads, operating profiles, and the distribution of the lighting load between the space load and return air load;
+- lighting systems and equipment provided the calculation includes consideration of the loads, operating profiles, and the distribution of the lighting load between the space load and return air load:

-- vertical transport loads; and
+- vertical transport loads;

 - supply hot water loads.